5th Special Forces Group (United States): Vietnam War

 In 1961, President John F. Kennedy began activating special forces units, including 5th Special Forces Group, to fight the growing Viet Cong insurgency.
 The 5th SFG was first deployed as a battlefield advisory group for the Army of the Republic of Vietnam (ARVN).
 In 1964, the Group hired Vietnamese and other Southeast Asian producers to make fatigues, boonie hats, and other items of Tigerstripe fabric.
 By February 1965, the war was in full swing and the Group was deployed as a mainstay battle force using unconventional and conventional warfare.

 From 1961 to 1963, the group wore a black flash bordered in white, designed primarily to provide visibility against the Green Beret.
 The group's personnel in Vietnam adopted a variant flash, which added diagonal yellow stripe with three narrow red over-stripes to the existing black background and white border.
 This version was worn from 1963 to 1970.
-These colors symbolize the flag of the Republic of Vietnam and it has been erroneously reported that they symbolize the 1st and 7th SFG soldiers who served under 5th SFG during the Vietnam War.
+These colors symbolize the 1st and 7th SFG soldiers who served under 5th SFG during the Vietnam War.
 From 1970 to 1985, the variant flash was adopted by the entire Group, rather than just those serving in Vietnam.
 The unit's flash reverted to the plain black version on 16 January 1985.
 On 23 March 2016, the 5th Special Forces Group once more changed over to the Vietnam-era flash.